Šnipiškės

-Šnipiškės (also known as New City Centre) is a neighborhood in Vilnius, the capital of Lithuania.
+Šnipiškės is a neighborhood in Vilnius, the capital of Lithuania.
+Vilnius Central Business District is a part of Šnipiškės.
 Located on the north bank of the river Neris, it became the site of a modern business district with skyscrapers which, however, mix with some historical wooden architecture.

 Until recently, the area was a small historical suburban village north of the Vilnius Old Town.
 Several skyscrapers, including Europa Tower business center, have been erected since the turn of the millennium.
 It continues to rapidly expand with major projects for modern commercial and apartment complexes as well as recreational areas.
-Some of the late 19th and early 20th century wooden houses are now under cultural protection and preservation. Šnipiškės is also home to the Kalvarijos Market.
+An area with late 19th- and early 20th-century wooden houses, popularly referred to as the Shanghai district, is now under cultural protection and preservation.

+Šnipiškės is also home to the Kalvarijos Market.

 Etymology

 Šnipiškės was named after a rich merchant Povilas Šnipka (Šnipis), who lived in the 16th century, and owned the land plots in the area.
 During the Interwar period various tourist guides in Vilnius used the Šnipiškis spelling.

 Its alternative names in other languages include: Snipiszki; שניפּישאָק.